U9H/web/content/blog/2018-09-08-ui-vs-ux/index.md

 You can guide the user via UI design into your desired path.
 We can make the “Add to cart” button more visible and thus more likely seen.

-{{ image(path="blog/ui-vs-ux/ui-ux-overlap.png", description="UI and UX can work together to help the user select options easily.") }}
+{{ image(path="blog/ui-vs-ux/ui-ux-overlap.png", description="UI and UX can work together to help the user select options easily.", alt="Comparing different versions of sites with alternate UI and UX") }}

 Note that "Big and colorful" does not always mean users will happily click through, especially when other UI elements are at play.